TeddyBears/StarWarsFFG-alternative-UI/README.md

 In the sheet options you can change the field `this sheet` to the alternative version.
 Or in the main settings you can set the alternative version in `Core - Configue default sheets`.

+# Recommended Modules

+This module uses the [Color Picker](https://foundryvtt.com/packages/color-picker) library module for its color picker settings.

 # Changelog